- 20-year maintenance phase

 It’s all about using materials efficiently, introducing energy-saving measures and utilizing renewable sources of energy.
 Thanks to clever design optimisations, the amount of sand needed was significantly reduced; this meant fewer trips between the project location and the sand extraction site, resulting in lower fuel consumption and lower carbon emissions.
 In addition, better coordination between the trailing hopper suction dredgers during project execution meant shorter waiting times and, as a result, lower fuel consumption while waiting.
 These measures made it possible to deploy earthmoving equipment more efficiently.
 That’s Marine ingenuity!

 In addition to protecting the coast, the reinforcement will increase the scope of nature conservation and leisure activities in the area.
 We are creating a nature reserve with a damp dune valley, and extending the leisure zones by adding 1.5 kilometres of beach.
 We’re also constructing a panorama dune in Petten’s leisure zone and a lagoon in the Camperduin sector.
-The new area will be lovely and impressive, and it will and merge seamlessly into the existing dunes of the Noord-Holland coast.
+The new area will be lovely and impressive, and it will merge seamlessly into the existing dunes of the Noord-Holland coast.

 Building with the nature